Rovibrational energy levels of H$_2$O by quantum computing: Results

 and the perturbation Hamiltonian $H'$ is defined as $H'=H-H_{\rm HO}$.
 The energy levels are obtained by sampling basis functions from the distribution given by the perturbative wave function \eqref{Eq:deltapsiPT},

 using the same threshold value $\epsilon = 10^{-4}$ as for the distributions obtained using quantum computers, and diagonalizing the Hamiltonian matrix.
 Because of the final diagonalization step, this procedure results in more accurate energy estimates than the second-order perturbation theory \eqref{Eq:PT2def}.
 Moreover, this method is in principle scalable to large systems with many vibrational modes if the sum in \eqref{Eq:deltapsiPT} is truncated to include only terms with large values of $|\langle v'_1v'_2v'_3 |H'|v_1v_2v_3\rangle/(E^{\text{HO}}_{v_1v_2v_3}-E^{\text{HO}}_{v'_1v'_2v'_3})|$.
-We note that similar methods of selecting the dominant set of basis functions have been proposed in electronic structure theory, two representative examples being the configuration interaction by perturbation with multiconfigurational zeroth-order wave function selected by iterative process (CIPSI) method \cite{Huron1973} and the heat-bath CI method \cite{Holmes2016}
+We note that similar methods of selecting the dominant set of basis functions have been proposed in electronic structure theory, two representative examples being the configuration interaction by perturbation with multiconfigurational zeroth-order wave function selected by iterative process (CIPSI) method \cite{Huron1973} and the heat-bath CI method \cite{Holmes2016}.
+For the simulation of vibrational structure, the vibrational heat-bath CI method \cite{Fetherolf2021, Bhatty2021, Tran2023} has been developed.